 - Experience in a zoo, wildlife conservation or similar setting

-- Intern must wear appropriate face coverings, as outlined by the Smithsonian and SCBI policy, at all times
+- Intern must wear appropriate face coverings, as outlined by NZCBI policy, around all susceptible species

-- Intern will have access to a dedicated computer and radio while performing animal care duties
+- Intern will have access to a computer and radio while performing animal care duties

-- Prior to conducting animal care activities, intern will complete all required safety training modules
+- Prior to conducting animal care activities, the intern will complete all required safety training modules

-- Intern will not report to the SCBI campus if they are experiencing any symptoms of illness that have been associated with COVID
+- Intern will not report to the NZCBI campus if they are experiencing any symptoms of illness that have been associated with COVID

-- Intern will take COVID-related safety training online, ahead of reporting to SCBI for the first time
+- Intern will take COVID-related safety training online, ahead of reporting to NZCBI for the first time

 To apply, go to https://solaa.si.edu.
 Select "Don't have an Account?
 Create An Account."
 Complete the information to create an account.